 Meta descriptions are important and play a role in on-page optimization.
-They should be between 135 and 160 characters, written in actionable voice, and focus on keywords.
+They should be between 135 and 160 characters, written in an actionable voice, and focus on keywords.
 Remember that long-tail keywords are more relevant to users today.

-You should use one H1 tag on your page to optimize it for search engine results pages (SERPs).
+You should use one SEO H1 tag on your page to optimize it for search engine results pages (SERPs).
 This will help you rank higher and give users a better experience.
 You can break up the long blocks of text with sub-headings and assign different keywords to these tags to improve your ranking even further.
 Updating your content regularly with fresh information, as well as appropriate keywords and phrases, will also help increase the ranking of your site.
 Headings are an important part of the user experience, and you should use them to reassure visitors that they are in the right place and have found what they’re looking for.

 Another key on-page optimization factor is the quality and depth of your content.
-Quality content is well researched, informative, and engaging.
+Quality content is well-researched, informative, and engaging.

 The depth of content refers to the number of words on a page and how in-depth the information is.
 Pages with more than 1,500 words are more likely to rank high in search engine results pages.